Daniel Cameron (American politician): Campaign

-Cameron ran for Attorney General of Kentucky in 2019, and defeated State Senator Wil Schroder in the Republican primary by a margin of 132,400 (55.3%) votes to 106,950 (44.7%) votes.
+Cameron ran for Attorney General of Kentucky in 2019 and defeated State Senator Wil Schroder in the Republican primary by a margin of 132,400 (55.3%) votes to 106,950 (44.7%) votes.
 After the primary, he was endorsed by President Donald Trump.
-In the November 2019 general election, Cameron defeated the Democratic nominee, former Attorney General Greg Stumbo, with 57.8% of the vote.
+In the November 2019 general election, Cameron defeated the Democratic nominee, former attorney general Greg Stumbo, with 57.8% of the vote.

 He was the first Republican elected to be attorney general of Kentucky since Eldon S. Dummit, who served from 1944 to 1948.
-He is also the state's first African-American attorney general.
-Following Republican former Lieutenant Governor Jenean Hampton, Cameron became Kentucky's second African-American statewide officer, and the first to be independently elected (given that Hampton had shared the 2015 gubernatorial ticket with Matt Bevin).
+He is Kentucky's first African-American attorney general.
+Following Republican former lieutenant governor Jenean Hampton, Cameron became Kentucky's second African-American statewide officer, and the first to be independently elected (given that Hampton had shared the 2015 gubernatorial ticket with Matt Bevin).

-Tenure as Attorney General
+Attorney general

-Cameron's term as attorney general was scheduled to begin on January 6, 2020.
-However, on December 17, 2019, newly elected Kentucky Governor Andy Beshear signed an executive order appointing Cameron to the office, filling the vacancy created when Beshear resigned after winning election to the governorship.
-Immediately after the order was signed, Cameron was officially sworn into office by US District Judge Gregory F. Van Tatenhove, whom Cameron had clerked for after graduating from law school.
+Cameron's term as attorney general was scheduled to begin on January 6, 2020, but incumbent Andy Beshear resigned the post on December 10, 2019, to facilitate his inauguration as Governor of Kentucky.
+On December 17, 2019, Beshear signed an executive order appointing Cameron to serve the remainder of his term as attorney general.
+Cameron was sworn into office by U.S. District Judge Gregory F. Van Tatenhove, for whom Cameron had clerked after graduating from law school.

-Abortions
+Abortion

 On March 27, 2020, Cameron called for halting abortions in Kentucky during the coronavirus pandemic, arguing it was an elective medical procedure that should fall under the statewide ban for the duration of the pandemic.
-During the closing days of the legislative session, the Kentucky legislature voted to give the attorney general power to regulate abortion clinics, but the legislation was vetoed by Governor Beshear.
+During the closing days of the legislative session, the Kentucky legislature voted to give the attorney general power to regulate abortion clinics, but the legislation was vetoed by Beshear.